Canvas Access Guidelines

 User Records and Access Logs

-All requests for electronic usage logs, course records, or other course content beyond those already available to instructors within each Canvas course – including those needed to investigate academic dishonesty – should be submitted to the Chief Information Security Officer or the Vice President for Information Technology.
+All requests for electronic usage logs, course records, or other course content beyond those already available to instructors within each Canvas course – including those needed to investigate academic dishonesty – should be submitted to the Associate Vice President for Information Technology and Chief Information Security Officer.
 The request must be accompanied by the approval of the President or the appropriate divisional Vice President or their designee.